epfl-lasa/iCub-Assistant/README.md

 # Grasping, Walking and Navigating with an iCub
-Algorithms for object manipulation and walking with the iCub reported in:
+Algorithms for object manipulation and walking with the iCub as shown below:

 **Reference**
 Figueroa, N., Faraji, S., Koptev, M. and Billard, A. (2019) "A Dynamical System Approach for Adaptive Grasping, Navigation and Co-Manipulation with Humanoid Robots".
 Submitted to ICRA-2020.